Operation Scorch Sword

-Iraq's nuclear program
+Iraqi nuclear program

 Iraq had established a nuclear program sometime in the 1960s, and in the mid-1970s looked to expand it through the acquisition of a nuclear reactor.
 After failing to convince the French government to sell them a plutonium-producing reactor and reprocessing plant, and likewise failing to convince the Italian government to sell them a CIRENE-style reactor, the Iraqi government convinced the French government to sell them an Osiris-class research reactor.
 The purchase also included a smaller accompanying Isis-type reactor, the sale of 72 kilograms of 93% enriched uranium and the training of personnel.
 The total cost has been given as $300 million.
 In November 1975 the countries signed a nuclear cooperation agreement and in 1976 the sale of the reactor was finalized.

 Construction for the 40-megawatt light-water nuclear reactor began in 1979 at the Al Tuwaitha Nuclear Research Facility, near Baghdad.
 The main reactor was dubbed Osirak (Osiraq) by the French, blending the name of Iraq with that of the reactor class.
 Iraq named the main reactor Tammuz 1 (Arabic: تموز) and the smaller Tammuz 2.
 Tammuz was the Babylonian month when the Ba'ath party had come to power in 1968.
 In July 1980, Iraq received from France a shipment of approximately 12.5 kilograms of highly enriched uranium (HEU) fuel to be used in the reactor.
 The shipment was the first of a planned six deliveries totalling 72 kilograms.
 It was reportedly stipulated in the purchase agreement that no more than two HEU fuel loadings, 25 kilograms, could be in Iraq at any time.